Soft pion scattering in infrared-conformal gauge-fermion theories: Scalar infrared model for mass-deformed conformal theories

 We instead settle for building a semiclassical tree-level model for the low-lying scalars and pseudoscalars of the MDCT with the same symmetries as the UV theory.
 The construction proceeds similarly to that of an EFT, but does not provide a controlled approximation.
 We will treat weakly broken scale invariance by constructing a theory which recovers classical conformality as $m \rightarrow 0$ and by \emph{assuming} that $m$ scales with its anomalous dimension, so our model is only applicable at tree level.

 We make two assumptions about the physics of the UV theory: that the pseudoscalar mesons $\pi$, as well as the flavor singlet and non-singlet scalars $\sigma$ and $a$, are still among the lightest states in the spectrum, and that there is a spectral gap above the lightest scalar and pseudoscalar mesons.
 These assumptions are supported by mass inequalities which ensure the $\pi$ are the lightest flavor-nonsinglet mesons \cite{Weingarten:1983uj,Witten:1983ut,Nussinov:1983hb,Detmold:2014iha}, as well as by lattice spectroscopy for various theories which are candidates for infrared-conformal behavior \cite{Hietanen:2008mr,Bursa:2011ru,Fodor:2011tu,Aoki:2012eq,Giedt:2012rj,Cheng:2013xha,Athenodorou:2014eua,DelDebbio:2015byq,Leino:2018yfd}.
+Note that the spectral gap will vanish in absolute terms as $m \rightarrow 0$, but the relative size of the gap (i.e. mass ratios between the lightest mesons that we keep and the heavier ones integrated out of the theory) will remain constant as a result of mass hyperscaling.

 To simplify the modeling task, we restrict our consideration to a particular physical process, soft $\pi$-$\pi$ scattering in the ``maximal isospin'' channel, i.e.\ soft scattering of the $\pi$ mesons in the channel with highest weight under the flavor symmetry.
 For a tree-level model, these two conditions will greatly restrict any possible contribution from intermediate states of higher spin in particular, meaning momentum-independent predictions of our model rely only on the weaker condition of a gap in the spectrum of spin-zero states, rather than a gap in the overall spectrum.
 Given a gapped scalar spectrum, working near the soft limit (i.e.~holding the scattering momentum $k$ small compared to $\Lambda_C$) will allow us to ignore corrections from heavier scalars.